ppy/osu-wiki/wiki/Tournaments/OUKT/3/en.md

 ### Scheduling Rules/Info

 - Matches will be played on the weekend.
-- If you cannot play at the time posted for you, contact the organizer for a re arrangement.
+- If you cannot play at the time posted for you, contact the organizer for a rearrangement.
 - Not showing to the match is subject to the rules outlined in Tournament Rules.
 - Each round schedule shall be released a week before the actual matches take place.
 - We are looking to complete each round on the weekends.